 Kashmir is that disputed territory in the Zabarwan mountain range of the Himalayas, where India, Pakistan, China and Afghanistan converge.
 India and Pakistan each claims the entirety of Kashmir, but they govern separate parts.
 India controls the bulk of it, a predominantly muslim area that has been occupied by the Indian military (mostly sikhs) for decades.
 It’s a complicated story involving multiple wars between India and Pakistan, all the while most Kashmiris would rather have independence.
 It’s impossible to summarize this place in just a few sentences, but that’s the situation in a nutshell.

-Armed guards snatched all three of us.
-The would-be crooks accused me of trying to snatch their bag, but I produced my passport, which matched the tag hidden underneath the handle, at which point the guards handed me the suitcase and let all three of us loose like it was no big deal.
+Armed guards grabbed all three of us.
+The would-be crooks accused me of trying to steal their bag.
+Adrenaline pulsed through my body as I fumbled for my passport, which matched the tag hidden underneath the handle, at which point the guards handed me the suitcase and let all three of us loose like it was no big deal.

 Amid the chaos, I never heard the grenade.

 “Quickly,” said my driver as I piled into his rusted Suzuki minivan.
-The driver, who had been waiting for me, saw me arguing with security, so I assumed that’s why he accelerated from the airport so briskly.
+The driver, who had been waiting for me, saw my scuffle with security, so I assumed that’s why he accelerated from the airport so briskly.
 We sped past a bustling military base, weaved through a local commercial district, and emerged on a beautiful willow-lined boulevard that hugged the edge of Dal Lake.
-We slowed to leisurely pace, then turned toward Kralsangri Hill and climbed a dusty road to the top, arriving at an armed checkpoint.
+We slowed to leisurely pace, then turned toward Kralsangri Hill and climbed a dusty road to the top, arriving at a heavily guarded checkpoint.
 “This is your hotel,” the driver said.

 Beyond the gate was a modest two-story resort sprawled along the hilltop overlooking the Kashmir Valley below.
 Vivanta by Taj, an offshoot of Taj Hotels, had soft-opened a few months prior to my arrival.
 Although the premier suites had yet to be built, and the pool was still partially under construction, most of the 81 rooms were open.
 Many were filled with Chinese and Indian tourists.
 I was the only American registered that week.